Cleanliness & environment on the slaughterhouses’ site

 A total ban of plastic bags

-As last category, fruit and vegetable traders will also have to abide by the new regulation as of 1 September 2016.
-For all other categories of traders, the ban on plastic throw-away bags was already applicable from the beginning of 2016.
-A re-usable shopping-bag with an Abattoir design will be distributed on our markets at the start of the new school year 2016-2017, when the plastic bags will have finally disappeared.
+All exhibitors on the market have to comply with the new regulation banning throwaway plastic bags since 1 September 2016.
+A re-usable shopping-bag with an Abattoir design is available on our markets.
 With this civil initiative we want to strive for an environmentally friendly future!
 For reasons of hygiene, the measure is not applicable to meat traders and fish mongers.

 Should you want extra information, do not hesitate getting in touch with our manager in charge of our markets’ environmental policy, M. M. Ibrir.
 On market days he is always present, but during office hours he can also be reached on 02/521.54.19 or by email@example.com.